May 15, 2025

 Once your puppy is born, you’ll receive a birth announcement and access to our live streaming 24/7 puppy cams!
 The quality of care given to our dogs and puppies is yours to see once your puppy is born and all the way through to “Gotcha Day” at 8 weeks old.

 There’s no guessing as to your puppy’s life experience between 0-8 weeks old.
-Nor whether or not they were adequately socialized during that time.
-There is no guessing about whether or not our mom dogs are treated well and loved.
+Nor whether or not they were adequately socialized during the initial 8 weeks of life.

-Why?
-Because you get to see it all in real time, live, ANYtime of the day or night.
-We are proud of our work, here at MBD and we would love for you to be an active part of the journey to bringing your new fur baby home.
+You get to see it all and in real time, live, ANYtime of the day or night.
+We are proud of our work, here at MBD, and we would love for you to enjoy the journey from birth to bringing your new fur baby home.

-Over crowding, over breeding and stacking crates upon crates, such dogs are forced to poop and pee on each other, are all common themes.
+Over crowding, over breeding and stacking crates upon crates, such dogs are forced to poop and pee on each other, are all common themes in puppy Mills.

 At a puppy mill, once the mother or father dog can no longer breed, they are shot and killed.

 Yes, sadly it’s actually legal to shoot and kill your own dog in many states.
-The puppies are not healthy and often arrive sick or are sick soon after you receive them.
-Also very very sad.
 Google “images of a puppy mill” and you’ll see.
 Just know that you can’t unsee it once you have seen it.
-However, it’s important to know the differences between an excellent breeder and a puppy mill.
+However, it’s important to know the many differences between an excellent breeder and a puppy mill.

-Do not be deceived by photos with many children, supposedly socializing your puppy.
-The REAL facility is NOT at the house, as you’d be led to believe.
+Do not be deceived by photos with many children playing with puppies and supposedly socializing your puppy.
+The REAL facility is NOT at the house, with the family, as people are be led to believe.

 Just ask to see the Whelping area, through a window for safety, and you’ll know.